Affordable and social housing

 The provincial government provides rental assistance for low-income working families with children and low-income seniors.

 BC Housing is a crown corporation.
-It reports to the Minister of Municipal Affairs and Housing.
+It reports to the Minister of Housing.

 Making sure there's enough affordable housing in B.C. is a joint responsibility across all levels of government.
 Here's an overview of what the different levels of government do with respect to housing.